Q: What company is the service provider for cable television in Minneapolis?

 Q: Does the City of Minneapolis regulate cable television?

 A: Yes, the City requires a franchise agreement to be in place prior to a company offering cable television services to the public within Minneapolis.

-Q. My cable bill keeps increasing, how are cable rates regulated?
+Q. How are cable rates regulated?

-The Telecommunications Act of 1996 passed by the U. S. Congress, deregulated the cable industry with the intent of encouraging competition in the cable, telephone and internet arenas.
+A: The Telecommunications Act of 1996 passed by the U. S. Congress, deregulated the cable industry with the intent of encouraging competition in the cable, telephone and internet arenas.
 As a result, all cable services, except basic cable, are exempt from regulation.
-Franchising Authorities review any basic rate increases, but that review only serves to verify the information submitted to the federal government to substantiate the increase.
+Franchising Authorities only review any basic cable rate increases, but that review only serves to verify the information submitted to the federal government to substantiate the increase.